 Data from the Oklahoma Mesonet’s “Oklahoma City North” station, (shown with a “7.23"” in Figure 30), shows that rainfall began at 2330 UTC on May 31 and ended at 0940 UTC on June 1.
 Of the 184 mm recorded in ten hours and ten minutes at this gauge (18 mm h-1), 80 mm fell during the first 90 minutes of the event (53 mm h-1) and another 100 mm fell during a 5-h period near the end of the event (20 mm h-1).
 The remaining 4 mm of rainfall occurred sporadically over the last three hours and forty minutes of the event.
 Therefore, the rainfall forcing to this flash flood was characterized by two distinct periods: one short period with very heavy rainfall rates and a second, longer period, with just heavy rainfall rates.

 The environment in which these rain totals occurred was characterized by high moisture and instability.
 The closest upper-air sounding site to the flash flood is located in Norman, OK (OUN), near the dot labeled “3.09"” in Figure 30.
-In the 1200 UTC 31 May 2013 sounding from OUN, mean specific humidity, q, was observed to be 16.6 g/kg, precipitable water (PW) was 37.1 mm, and the K-index was 29.
-A special sounding was conducted six hours later, at 1800 UTC 31 May 2013, and at this time, the PW had increased to 38.1 mm, but q was still 16.6 g/kg and the K-index decreased to 26.
-These three parameters, according to sounding data, were each maximized in the 0000 UTC sounding from 1 June 2013, where PW increased to 42.2 mm, q was 18.2 g/kg, and the K-index was 33.
+In the 1200 UTC 31 May 2013 sounding from OUN, mean specific humidity, q, was observed to be 16.6 g/kg, precipitable water (PW) was 37.1 mm, and the K index was 29.
+A special sounding was conducted six hours later, at 1800 UTC 31 May 2013, and at this time, the PW had increased to 38.1 mm, but q was still 16.6 g/kg and the K index decreased to 26.
+These three parameters, according to sounding data, were each maximized in the 0000 UTC sounding from 1 June 2013, where PW increased to 42.2 mm, q was 18.2 g/kg, and the K index was 33.
 Relative to the historical climatology of observed PW at OUN, the 1200 and 1800 UTC values were greater than the 30-d moving average of 90th percentile PWs and the 0000 UTC PW was the highest ever recorded for that date and time.

 Forecast tools were in general agreement in the days before the event that a flash flood was possible.
 However, these tools often disagreed upon on the location of potential flash flood impacts.
 The NWS Weather Prediction Center (WPC) issued a quantitative precipitation forecast (QPF) at 0949 UTC on May 31, valid for the 24 hours ending 1200 UTC on June 1, which showed 101 mm of rain falling in far northeastern OK, with amounts ranging from 19 to 38 mm over the area in which the flash flood was later observed.
 The Norman, OK Weather Forecast Office (OUN WFO) noted the potential for heavy rainfall and an associated flash flood beginning on the afternoon of Tuesday May 28; this concerned continued in the area forecast discussions issued on Wednesday, Thursday, and Friday afternoons.
 A Flash Flood Watch (FFA) for central and north-central OK was issued on May 30 at 1730 UTC, as shown in Figure 31.